ticket-simpleDefining Ticket lifecycle

 Time after which a new conversation should get alerted in case of inactivity

-How to set Auto Resolve, Auto Alert and Auto Close Duration?
+How to set Auto Resolve, Auto Alert and Auto Close Duration?arrow-up-right

 1